Time zero regularity of Ricci flow: Curvature decay of symmetric Ricci flows on

 Applying this lemma in our situation then implies the desired bound $q(x,t)\leq \frac{1}{t}$.
 But a calculation shows that \beqa 2K & =-\frac{1}{u}|(\log u)_x|^2+q\\ &\leq q\leq \frac{1}{t}, \eeqa which concludes the proof of the theorem. \end{proof}

 \begin{rem} There is an alternative proof available of Theorem \ref{sym_thm}, albeit with a non-explicit constant in the curvature estimate, using a more geometric approach.
 It turns out that any complete Riemannian metric of the form $u(x)(dx^2+dy^2)$, i.e. with conformal factor independent of $y$, enjoys a positive lower bound on its volume ratio at all scales.
-This alone is enough to obtain $C/t$ decay of curvature using an approach similar to that discussed in Section \ref{pos_sect}. \end{rem}
+This alone is enough to obtain $C/t$ decay of curvature using an approach similar to that used in the proof of \cite[Lemma 2.1]{ST1}. \end{rem}